TCP

 Separator

-When the expected Format is set to none, Fluent Bit needs a separator string to split the records.
-By default it uses the breakline character (LF or 0x10).
+When Format is set to none, Fluent Bit needs a separator string to split the records.

 Source_Address_Key

-Specify the key where the source address will be injected.
+Specify the key to inject the source address.

-In order to receive JSON messages over TCP, you can run the plugin from the command line or through the configuration file:
+To receive JSON messages over TCP, you can run the plugin from the command line or through the configuration file.

 From the command line you can let Fluent Bit listen for JSON messages with the following options: